rubymonsters/ruby-for-beginners/04_dont_believe.md

   learn what a hash is, and how it is used, this is quite a bit of information to process.
-The new hash syntax puts an extra burden on you, and raises extra questions that just aren't required to be answered in order to understand what a hash, how it can be used, and why it is useful.
+The new hash syntax puts an extra burden on you, and raises extra questions that just aren't required to be answered in order to understand what a hash is, how it can be used, and why it is useful.
 We do mention the new syntax, but we do not use it, and explain why.

 * We purposefully ignore tons of language features, such as lambdas, splats, class level methods, class variables, and so on in our beginners groups for